PrajwalpGM256/JudgementDay/judgmentday/README.md

-# JudgmentDay - Sports Prediction Platform
+# JudgmentDay - Fantasy Football Platform

+A modern, full-stack fantasy football web application built with Next.js 15, TypeScript, Prisma, and PostgreSQL.
+Build your fantasy teams, compete with friends, and climb the leaderboard!

 ## Quick Setup Guide